The language of Doctor Who, Part 2

-Following on from part 1 of Doctor Who, in an Exciting Adventure with the Lexicographers, Second Lexicographer takes the reins and looks into the language of Doctor Who throughout the years.
+Following on from part 1 of this series, our second lexicographer takes the reins and looks into the language of Doctor Who throughout the years.

 Ticket to ride: the 1960s

 Some of the best stories for this are when Who is going through one of its periodic phases of self-reinvention.
 Take The War Machines (1966): for the first time since he dematerialized out of Foreman’s Yard, the First Doctor is back in the ‘here and now’.
 The production team, wooing a new teen audience, are dumping the ‘educational’ stories and are heading straight for the Inferno – the most ‘with it’ club in town.
 With her Twiggy hair, make-up, and miniskirts, the Doctor’s new companion, Polly Wright, is Swinging London personified.
 Unmissable – if only for the First Doctor’s response to being complimented: ‘dig your fab gear!’